Beach Club Vibes

 Sunset and paella at Le Papillon Beach Club Marbella

 Le Papillon Restaurant & Beach Club is on the Km 193 stretch near Marbesa.
-Paella (16 mentions), service (30), and sunset (11) are key topics.
-It has a DJ, live music, spa, and wifi.
-It's one of the more complete setups east of Marbella.
+Paella, sunset views, and attentive service are the main topics in reviews.
+It has a DJ, live music, spa, and wifi, making it one of the more complete setups east of Marbella.

 Restaurant La Lonja Beach Club Cabopino